-Regional variation in farmland values is significant, owing to general economic conditions, differences in the health of local farm economies, policy, and location-specific characteristics that affect the returns to farmland.
-In the Corn Belt, farm real estate values were over twice the national per-acre average in 2017, while values in the Mountain region were less than half the national average.
-Individual regions have also experienced different trends in appreciation in farm real estate values.
-Over 2016-17, the Pacific and Southern Plains regions saw the highest rates of annual appreciation of 8.7 percent and 6.2 percent (to $5,370 and $2,050 per acre), respectively.
-In contrast, farm real estate values in the Northern Plains and Corn Belt, two major cash commodity production regions, continued their recent downward trend, with respective declines of 1.8 percent and 0.5 percent (to $2,170/acre).
+Regional variation in farm real estate values is significant, owing to general economic conditions, differences in the health of local farm economies, policy, and location-specific characteristics that affect the returns to farmland.
+In the Corn Belt, farm real estate values were over twice the national per-acre average in 2018, while values in the Mountain region were less than half the national average.
+Individual regions have also experienced different trends in appreciation in per-acre farm real estate values.
+Over 2017-18, real estate values in the Southern Plains ($2,220), Pacific ($5,550), and Corn Belt ($6,430) regions appreciated the most in inflation-adjusted terms (6.1, 1.2, and 0.6 percent, respectively).
+In contrast, farm real estate values in the Northern Plains region continued their recent downward trend, with a decline of 3.4 percent (to $2,170/acre).
 The Southeast and Lake States regions also experienced declines of over 2 percent over 2017-18.

-For ERS research that examines the factors contributing to these changes in historical relationships, see:
+For ERS research that examines the factors contributing to recent and past patterns and trends in land values, see: